-Ethereum is a public computing network for decentralized applications that operates on a global scale.
+Ethereum is a public computing network for decentralized applications that operate globally.

 Ethereum has a more far-reaching use of blockchain technology.
 It enables users to develop and run almost any type of code, store it on the ledger, and let it gain authenticity through smart contracts and the entire platform’s participation.

-Ethereum empowers people from everywhere in the world to deal with them without the need for intermediary actors.
+Ethereum empowers people from everywhere worldwide to deal with them without intermediary actors.
 As a result, monetary transactions and the exchange of services, information, knowledge, and goods can occur at a lower cost and without traditional centralized institutions’ impositions.

 Ethereum in a Nutshell

-- Initially released in 2016 by Vitalik Buterin
+- They were initially released in 2016 by Vitalik Buterin.

 - It is a decentralized ledger, constantly verified and updated